 Nuclear ban treaty negotiations in 2017

-The United Nations will convene negotiations in 2017 on “a legally binding instrument to prohibit nuclear weapons, leading towards their total elimination”.
+The United Nations is convening negotiations in 2017 on “a legally binding instrument to prohibit nuclear weapons, leading towards their total elimination”.
 This new international agreement will place nuclear weapons on the same legal footing as other weapons of mass destruction, which have long been outlawed.

 ICAN briefing papers